notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 This file has the following nodes:

-1. `<InternalCommands>`: Keyboard shortcuts for Notepad++ menu commands that have been remapped by the.
-(Commands that use their default shortcuts are not listed here.)
+1. `<InternalCommands>`: Keyboard shortcuts for Notepad++ menu commands that have been remapped by the user.
+(Commands that have never changed from their default shortcuts are _not_ listed here.)
 1. `<Macros>`: Keyboard shortcuts for the macros listed in the lower part of the [**Macro**](../macros/) menu.
 Also defines what commands those macros execute.
 1. `<UserDefinedCommands>`: Keyboard shortcuts for the Run menu entries.
 Also defines what actions those entries take.
 1. `<PluginCommands>`: Keyboard shortcuts for plugin commands that have been remapped.
 (Commands that use their default shortcuts are not listed here.)